 Death is the biggest issue we will all have to deal with.
 In the UK, voluntary euthanasia and assisted suicide is illegal.
 However, recent landmark cases have highlighted the issues surrounding assisted suicide and may be shifting public opinion in the direction of greater freedom.
-Yet it is one of the most challenging and complex debates of our time, with varied viewpoints presenting society with difficult questions, for which there are no easy answers.
+Yet it is one of the most challenging and complex debates of our time.

 Maria has Crohn’s Disease